alok-2025/ecommerce-web-application-final-year/README.md

 ### Download and Setup Project
 - Download or clone the repository
-- Extract the ZIP file
+- Extract the downloaded ZIP file
-- Open the extracted folder
+- Open the extracted repository folder
-- Copy the folder named "ecommerce-web-application-final-year-main" into your XAMPP `htdocs` directory
+- Copy the folder named **ecommerce-web-application-final-year-main** into your XAMPP htdocs directory

 Final path should be:
 xampp/htdocs/ecommerce-web-application-final-year-main